Hatsune Miku: Project Diva Arcade

-Hatsune Miku: Project DIVA Arcade (初音ミク Project DIVA Arcade) is a 2010 arcade rhythm game created by Sega and Crypton Future Media for arcade machines.
-The game is a port of the 2009 video game, Hatsune Miku: Project DIVA, with updated visuals and was released on June 23, 2010 in Japan with limited international release in countries such as Singapore.
-Like the original the game primarily makes use of Vocaloids, a series of singing synthesizer software, and the songs created using these Vocaloids, most notably, the virtual diva Hatsune Miku.
+Hatsune Miku: Project DIVA Arcade (初音ミク Project DIVA Arcade) is a 2010 arcade rhythm game developed by Sega AM2 and published by Sega and Dwango Music Entertainment as well as character and voicebank licensing from Crypton Future Media for arcade machines with the Sega RingEdge arcade system.
+The game is a port of the 2009 video game, Hatsune Miku: Project DIVA, with updated visuals and was released on June 23, 2010 in Japan.
+Like the original, the game primarily makes use of Vocaloid, a singing synthesizer program, and the songs are created using voicebanks from the program, most notably, the most-famous and moe anthropomorphic virtual diva and mascot Hatsune Miku.

 A sequel titled Hatsune Miku: Project DIVA Arcade Future Tone (初音ミク Project DIVA Arcade Future Tone) was released on November 21, 2013.
 Notable changes include upgraded graphics and physics, a Touch Slider panel for arrow-shaped notes and new songs, as well as running on the Sega Nu arcade board.
-The arcade game has been ported to PlayStation 4 under the title Hatsune Miku: Project DIVA Future Tone (初音ミク Project DIVA Future Tone) The game has been released digitally in two versions, Future Sound and Colorful Tone, along with a Prelude demo, on June 23, 2016 in Japan and January 10, 2017 in North America and Europe, with a definitive version with new tracks and modules, alongside all three DLC packs, entitled Hatsune Miku: Project DIVA Future Tone DX (初音ミク Project DIVA Future Tone DX), was released phiscally and digitally in Japan on November 22, 2017., Nintendo Switch as Hatsune Miku: Project Diva MegaMix, also known in Japan and Asia as Hatsune Miku: Project DIVA Mega39's (初音ミク Project DIVA Mega39's) and Microsoft Windows as Hatsune Miku: Project DIVA MegaMix+, also known in Japan and Asia as Hatsune Miku: Project DIVA Mega39's+ (初音ミク Project DIVA Mega39's+).
+The arcade game has been ported to the PlayStation 4 under the title Hatsune Miku: Project DIVA Future Tone (初音ミク Project DIVA Future Tone) The game has been released digitally in two separate packs, Future Sound and Colorful Tone, along with a free Prelude base game demo, on June 23, 2016 in Japan and January 10, 2017 in North America and Europe, with a definitive version with new songs and modules, along with all three starter packs, entitled Hatsune Miku: Project DIVA Future Tone DX (初音ミク Project DIVA Future Tone DX), was released physically and digitally in Japan on November 22, 2017., the Nintendo Switch as Hatsune Miku: Project DIVA Mega Mix, also known in Japan and Asia as Hatsune Miku: Project DIVA Mega39's (初音ミク Project DIVA Mega39's) and Microsoft Windows as Hatsune Miku: Project DIVA Mega Mix+, also known in Japan and Asia as Hatsune Miku: Project DIVA Mega39's+ (初音ミク Project DIVA Mega39's+).